aleksas/morpho-tagsets-lt/README.md

-# MULTEXT-East Jablonskis Morphosyntactic convertor
+# Morphosyntactic tagset convertor
+- MULTEXT-East
+- Jablonskis
+- Kirtis

 Convertor written in python to convert MULTEXT-East tag to Jablonsis accoding to the specs found below.